yandex-research/rtdl/README.md

 **LICENSE**: _by downloading our dataset you accept licenses of all its components.
 We do not impose any new restrictions in addition to those licenses.
 You can find the list of sources in the section "References" of our paper._
-1. Download the data: `wget https://www.dropbox.com/s/o53umyg6mn3zhxy/rtdl_data.tar.gz?dl=1 -O rtdl_data.tar.gz`
+1. Download the data: `wget https://www.dropbox.com/s/o53umyg6mn3zhxy/rtdl_data.tar.gz?dl=1 -O rtdl_revisiting_data.tar.gz`
-2. Move the archive to the root of the repository: `mv rtdl_data.tar.gz $PROJECT_DIR`
+2. Move the archive to the root of the repository: `mv rtdl_revisiting_data.tar.gz $PROJECT_DIR`
 3. Go to the root of the repository: `cd $PROJECT_DIR`
-4. Unpack the archive: `tar -xvf rtdl_data.tar.gz`
+4. Unpack the archive: `tar -xvf rtdl_revisiting_data.tar.gz`

 ## 4. Tutorial (how to reproduce results)
 *This section only provides specific commands with few comments.
 After completing the tutorial, we recommend checking the next section for better understanding of how to work with the repository.
 It will also help to better understand the tutorial.*